 For face to face sessions, I run a busy clinic at The Family Practice, 116 Gloucester Road, Bishopston, Bristol BS7 8NL.

 Low confidence and self-esteem

-Free, no-obligation, one-hour initial consultation, including a relaxation MP3 track.
+Free, no-obligation, one-hour initial consultation online, including a relaxation MP3 track.